RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 right kind of state within the load function.
 Storing the version number allows to change the format in later versions of plugins.
 The format is reasonably compact such that the amount of data produced is not too extensive while also being readable enough such that humans can just inspect a state and understand it immediately.
 This may be helpful for trouble shooting and debugging purposes.
-...TBC...

-ToDo:

--Explain what happens in version updates with more parameters (the additional parameters will be set to default values)

--One could have left out the names and store only the id.
-That would make the size smaller but the format would be less readable.
+I'm not claiming that this is a particularly efficient way of doing it - but this functionality is not so performance critical in the context of audio plugins anyway.

+### Implementation

+`ClapPluginWithParams` has the functions `getStateAsString` and `setStateFromString` which produce or consume a std::string in the simple format explained above and these functions are used within the implementations of the state save and load functions.